dortania/Getting-Started-With-ACPI/ssdt-easy.md

 What are all these options?:

 * `1.
 FixHPET    - Patch out IRQ Conflicts`
-   * IRQ patching, mainly needed for X79, X99 and laptop users
+   * IRQ patching, mainly needed for X79, X99 and laptop users(use option `C` to omit conflicting legacy IRQs)
 * `2.
 FakeEC     - OS-aware Fake EC`
    * This is the SSDT-EC, required for Catalina users
 * `3.
 PluginType - Sets plugin-type = 1 on CPU0/PR00`